oyranos-cms/oyranos/doc/FAQ.md

 ### What is Oyranos?

 The Oyranos project is a colour management system (CMS).
-It is intended to work in a comparable fashion like KCMS, ICM or ColourSync except it is published with sources and is available for various platforms.
+It is intended to work in a comparable fashion like KCMS, ICM or ColorSync expect it is published with sources and is available for various platforms.

 ### What is the goal of Oyranos?